 In 2014, the WO FAM requested a field review of WFDSS Decision Documentation.
 It was noted that the Incident Objectives being written in many decisions were not site specific, but general and applicable to any acre on any landscape.
 Additional findings noted that many Delegation of Authority (DOA) letters, Leaders Intent, In-Briefing Packages and the WFDSS decision documentation lacked consistency, providing potentially misleading direction to Incident Management Teams.
 It was challenging for the IMTs to interpret and implement the expectations from all these documents since they were all outlining different priorities or expectations.
 In response to these inconsistencies the WFM RD&A pulled together several example documents to build consistent templates for the DOA, Leaders Intent, and In-Briefing Package for the field to use to help alleviate these inconsistencies.
-These templates can be found in the 2023 Red Book as cited below (Appendix D and G), as well as on the WFM RD&A-Agency Administrator Resources
+These templates can be found in the Red Book as cited below (Appendix D and G).